3 Days in Copenhagen Itinerary | The Perfect Trip to Denmark

 ↠ If you’re planning on going to a few attractions and museums and using public transportation, I’d highly recommend looking into the Copenhagen Card.
 Through the purchase of the card, public transportation is free during the specified time and it included entrance to 87 museums and attractions.

-↠ Tour the canals.
+↠ If you do have time, go on a canal tour.
 The canals make Copenhagen unique and going on a canal boat tour is one of the best ways to see the city from the water.
 You can buy tickets and hop on from just opposite Christiansborg Palace.

-I’d love to hear your thoughts and questions about the 3 day itinerary for Copenhagen.
+I’d love to hear your thoughts and questions about the 3 day Copenhagen itinerary.
 Leave them below.

 Related posts you might like: